Bees

 Although it sounds obvious, the biggest sign of nesting bees would be a large population of the insects around your home.
 They might start to come inside or they may stay outside, but they never really vacate the premises.
 If left alone, bees are generally harmless but action will be required if they get aggressive defending the colony or if you’re worried about children/pets.

 Beehives can be extremely dangerous, do not try to remove a beehive yourself.
 During Killer bee season it’s extremely important that you remain cautious and aware of bee swarms, they can become very aggressive around their hives.
 If you stumble across a hive on your property, safely return indoors and call us immediately.
 These bees are important to our environment, so a hive relocation effort should be considered before anything else.
 Having a professional come out to your property to identify the type of bees that have infested the property is the first step in the removal process.
-The sooner we can identify the bee species, the sooner we can relocate the hive and your property can return to a safe environment for you and your family.
-Never try to move the hive yourself, agitating the bees could create an aggressive environment that is harmful to you and your family.

 Call Green Home Pest Control today to learn more about our bee control solutions.
+We offer bee control and bee hive removal services in the following locations:

 • Phoenix